SenSaa/ConnectToHost/README.md

 # How does it work?
-1) On your computer, using an IDE/editor - run the server application [HostConnection] (https://github.com/SenSaa/HostConnection).
+1) On your computer, using an IDE/editor - run the server application [HostConnectionGUI] (https://github.com/SenSaa/HostConnectionGUI) or [HostConnection] (https://github.com/SenSaa/HostConnection).

 2) On your Android device - Start this client application.